northeast-kansas-library-system/nextsteps/source/include.rst

-.. image includes file for next
+.. include these commands in all files

 .. |br| raw:: html

     <br />

+.. include all of these images in all files

-.. |default.png| image:: /images/default.png
+.. |soon| image:: /images/default.png
     :alt: Image coming soon